scalameta/scalafmt/docs/configuration.md

 ### `optIn.breaksInsideChains`

+Controls whether to preserve a newline before each subsequent select when the very first one used a line break; that is, this parameter doesn't prohibit single-line formatting even if there are source breaks down the chain.

 If false, each subsequent select within the chain will behave exactly like the first, that is, either the entire chain will be formatted on one line, or will contain a break on every select.

-If true, preserves existence or lack of breaks on subsequent selects.
-If there's at least one break, that will force a break on the first select since the chain can't be formatted on one line.
+If true, preserves existence or lack of breaks on subsequent selects if the first select was formatted with a newline.

 ```scala mdoc:defaults
 optIn.breaksInsideChains